-If you’re working on snacking smarter and eating more greens, then make some homemade Cajun Collard Chips!
-These are simple, easy, paleo, and vegan
+If you’re working on snacking smarter and eating more greens, then make some homemade Easy Paleo Cajun Collard Chips!
+These are simple, allergy friendly, and vegan

 Need a little help eating your greens?
 Dark, leafy green vegetables (such as kale, collard greens, spinach, chard, etc) are an amazing source of nutrients, vitamins, and minerals.
 But, we don’t always get enough of these leafy greens because many people don’t know how to cook them or they simply don’t like the flavor or texture.